-On October 13, 2015, the Company announced that it had implemented a dividend reinvestment plan (the "DRIP").
-The DRIP allows eligible shareholders of the Company to reinvest their cash dividends into additional Common Shares, which will be issued from treasury, or purchased on the open market, on the applicable dividend payment date.
+On October 13, 2015, the Company announced that it had implemented a dividend reinvestment plan, which was subsequently amended and restated on October 19, 2016 (as may be amended, amended and restated, renewed, extended, supplemented, replaced or otherwise modified from time to time, the "DRIP").
+The DRIP allows eligible Shareholders of the Company to reinvest their cash dividends into additional Common Shares, which will be issued from treasury, or purchased on the open market, on the applicable dividend payment date.
 If Common Shares are issued from treasury, the price at which such Common Shares are issued will be the volume weighted trading price of the Common Shares over the five business days immediately preceding such dividend payment date, less a discount, if any, of up to 5%, at the Company's election.
 The Company has set the current discount for purchases under the DRIP at 3%.
 The Company may, subject to the terms of the DRIP, alter or eliminate any discount at any time.

-The Company may increase the number of Common Shares available to be issued under the DRIP at any time in its discretion subject to (a) the approval of the Board, (b) the approval of any stock exchange upon which the Common Shares trade, and (c) public disclosure of such increase.
+Pursuant to the DRIP, the Company may increase the number of Common Shares available to be issued under the DRIP at any time in its discretion subject to (a) the approval of the Board, (b) the approval of any stock exchange upon which the Common Shares trade, and (c) public disclosure of such increase.